FilecoinFoundationWeb/filecoin-foundation/apps/site/src/content/blog/filecoin-foundation-2024-annual-report.md

 Ecosystem teams unveiled new L2 data storage solutions, signaling a new era of what’s possible with Filecoin.
 Akave, a decentralized, modular L2 solution offering cutting-edge encryption, [announced the launch of its Yucca testnet](https://www.akave.ai/blog/akave-secures-3-45-million-to-accelerate-on-chain-data-management).
 Storacha, a high-performance decentralized storage solution built with Filecoin, [launched its closed alpha network tailored](https://medium.com/@storacha/storachas-alpha-network-ignites-unleashing-decentralized-hot-storage-on-filecoin-bddad58bd1be) for gaming, AI, and DePIN networks.

-##### More Events Organized and Supported by FF
+#### More Events Organized and Supported by FF

-FIL Dev Summit 5 - Bangkok, Thailand
+##### FIL Dev Summit 5 - Bangkok, Thailand

 [FIL Dev Summit](https://www.fildev.io/FDS-5) convened 200 developers, builders, storage providers, and community members to shape the future of Filecoin.
 Spanning 14 tracks, FDS focused on designing protocol improvements, showcasing tools, and solving key challenges.

-Filecoin Hacker House - Chiang Mai, Thailand
+##### Filecoin Hacker House - Chiang Mai, Thailand

 The first-ever Filecoin Hacker House in Chiang Mai, Thailand, brought together 68 builders, developers, and innovators for an immersive experience.
 Hosted by FilOz, Polaris, FIL-B, and Filecoin Foundation, the Hacker House was an opportunity to strengthen community bonds, resolve pain points, and align on future roadmaps for decentralized technology.

-Filecoin Uncharted - Utah, USA
+##### Filecoin Uncharted - Utah, USA

 This high-impact, high-touch event brought together 70 leaders in Web3, AI, and decentralization to chart the future of the internet and explore the benefits of Filecoin’s decentralized storage.

-##### FF Sponsored Events
+#### FF Sponsored Events

 Filecoin Foundation sponsored more than a dozen events in 2024 to build brand awareness and engage new audiences.
 Some events included ETH Denver, Consensus, EthCC, DWeb Camp, and Funding the Commons.

-##### Filecoin Orbit Community Program
+#### Filecoin Orbit Community Program

 Filecoin Orbit is a global community of 79 Orbit Ambassadors that organizes events and meetups to increase awareness and adoption of Filecoin.
 The program brings communities together to share ideas and collaborate.
 In 2024, Orbit Ambassadors hosted 136 orbit events in 21 countries, from Argentina and Kenya to Poland and India.

+## Regulatory and Policy: Protecting the Filecoin Ecosystem

+Policy by the numbers:

+* 321 policymakers engaged with FF to learn about Filecoin

+Filecoin Foundation’s regulatory and policy efforts helped to protect the Filecoin ecosystem during a year of regulatory headwinds.
+This past year, cryptocurrency networks faced unprecedented regulatory challenges in the U.S. and abroad.
+FF engaged with policymakers around the world to ensure that legislators see Filecoin as an important and legitimate use case with many real-world applications.
+As just one example of the importance of this work, in 2024, policymakers in the U.S. drafted groundbreaking legislation (the so-called “market structure bill”) that could protect cryptocurrency networks from regulatory overreach.
+Through its policy work, FF was able to ensure that the language in the bill would be positive for the Filecoin ecosystem, setting the stage for a more favorable regulatory environment in the future.